lem-project/lem/README.md

 - To make a package manager on which you can build desktop applications

-- To make some desktop applications using the Electron version.
-(Common Lisp learning system, etc)
+- To make some applications on lem(Electron version).

 ## Notes